Club History

 2017

-ChumpCast.live is born when Paul Veltum, Bill Strong, and Aaron Lester stream the 14 Hours of Road Atlanta from start to finish.
-ChumpCar is featured in //Drive on NBC.
+ChumpCast.live was born when Paul Veltum, Bill Strong, and Aaron Lester streamed the 14 Hours of Road Atlanta from start to finish.
+ChumpCar was also featured in //Drive on NBC.

 First ChumpCast live show